+Wrongful death is said to have occurred when recklessness, deliberate behavior or negligence results in death.
 Wrongful death claims can be made by survivors of any individual who has passed away as a result of negligence/misconduct of another.
 In such cases, the family members of the deceased can file the lawsuit and seek monetary damages.
 This civil action is specifically designed to provide compensation to the relatives who were dependent on the deceased person for emotional and/or financial support.

 About a Wrongful Death Suit